 4. Alex Panayi “Sti fotia” (1995, 9th place, 79 points)

-Sporting an impressive head of hair is Alex Panayi, my number three choice for Cyprus.
+Sporting an impressive head of hair is Alex Panayi, my number four choice for Cyprus.
 It’s one of those songs that could only come from that country/region (unlike so many songs now that could come from anywhere rather than being unique to that country/region) – it’s dramatic, catchy and very Greek Cypriot!

 3. Lisa Andreas “Stronger Every Minute” (2004, 5th place, 170 points)